 Plus they’re small enough that they can be displayed pretty much anywhere, on their own on in little collections for added impact.

 So there you have it.
 Turn your empty reed diffusers into mini-vases.
+Reuse them.
 It’ll save on waste and give you something pretty to display flowers in all round the house.

 How do you reuse your household items?
 Drop your hints, tips and hacks in the comments below.
 I’ll share my favourites on my social platforms 🙂